GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Background and Related Work

 The phenomenon of LLM hallucination has been extensively studied~\cite{ji2023survey,zhang2025siren,huang2023survey}, with factuality benchmarks such as TruthfulQA~\cite{lin2022truthfulqa} and HaluEval~\cite{li2023halueval} quantifying these failures.
-As generative AI tools proliferated in academic contexts~\cite{lund2023chatgpt,cotton2024chatting,dwivedi2023so}, anecdotal evidence of fabricated citations accumulated in online forums~\cite{zoteroforum2018ghost} and academic blogs~\cite{consultmu2026ghost,tay2025why}.
-Detection efforts have emerged: GPTZero reported hallucinated citations in both ICLR 2026 submissions and NeurIPS 2025 accepted papers~\cite{gptzero2026iclr,gptzero2025nips}, while watermarking~\cite{kirchenbauer2023watermark} and text writing-style analysis~\cite{mitchell2023detectgpt} offer complementary strategies.
+As generative AI tools became widespread in academic contexts~\cite{lund2023chatgpt,cotton2024chatting,dwivedi2023so}, reports of fabricated citations accumulated in academic blogs~\cite{consultmu2026ghost,tay2025why}.
+Detection efforts have emerged: GPTZero reported hallucinated citations in both ICLR 2026 submissions and NeurIPS 2025 accepted papers~\cite{gptzero2026iclr,gptzero2025nips}, while watermarking~\cite{kirchenbauer2023watermark} and zero-shot detection based on probability curvature~\cite{mitchell2023detectgpt} offer complementary strategies.
 Nevertheless, these tools primarily target AI-generated prose rather than the factual accuracy of citations themselves.
-Recent reports and empirical studies further underscore the problem's breadth; ACL-focused analyses identified hundreds of hallucinated references~\cite{sakai2026hallucitation}, and domain-specific studies in librarianship documented hallucinated citations in ChatGPT outputs~\cite{oladokun2025hallucitation}.
+Recent reports and empirical studies further illustrate the problem's scope; ACL-focused analyses identified hundreds of hallucinated references~\cite{sakai2026hallucitation}, and studies in librarianship documented hallucinated citations in ChatGPT outputs~\cite{oladokun2025hallucitation}.
 Nevertheless, we still lack systematic, large-scale analysis of ghost citation prevalence across models and the published literature, as well as a clear understanding of why verification behaviors fail to prevent their propagation.